heyjoakim/devops-21/README.md

 ## Setting up env variable

-Run the following command `cp .env.example .env`
+Run the following command `cp .env.example .env` to create a .env file

 Populate the .env file with your db connection string